 - FOREIGN TRANSCRIPTS: Official transcripts or mark sheets of college level work not in English or in the standard U.S. grading scale must be sent to a credential evaluation service for translation.
 The transcript evaluation must be a course by course evaluation that identifies and describes each diploma or certificate with periods of education and equivalency of each document.
 The preferred services are: World Education Services (WES) and Educational Credential Evaluators, Inc. (ECE).
 Other services approved by the National Association of Credential Evaluation Services (NACES) will also be accepted.
 Transcripts must carry the signature of a responsible official in which the work was done and the seal of that institution, or must be certified true copies of the original records.
 If photo static copies are provided, the copies must be certified after duplication as true copies of the original document.
 Transcripts should clearly indicate the grades received or the standing attained on required examinations.
 If transcripts do not show the degree earned and the date on which it was conferred, official degree statements must also be provided.

 - Official Graduate Record Examination (GRE) scores taken within the last five years are required of all applicants.
 Many factors are considered in evaluating an individual's application, but many successful applicants will have verbal, quantitative, and analytic writing GRE scores at or above the 40th percentile.

 - Three letters of recommendation from academic or professional references.

-- A one page personal statement which supports interest areas and career goals.
+- A one page personal statement describing the applicant’s: